View Document Text

 including a copy of each proxy statement received, a record of each vote cast, a copy of any document

-created by us that was material to making a decision how to vote proxies, and a copy of each written
+created by us that was material to making a decision on how to vote proxies, and a copy of each written

-to cast a vote.
+an independent third-party to cast a vote.

-for his/her shares were voted.
+how proxies for his/her shares were voted.
 If any client requests a copy of our complete proxy policies and

-procedures or how we voted proxies for his/her account(s), we will promptly provide such information
+procedures or how we voted proxies for his/her account(s), we will promptly provide such information to

-to the client.
+the client.

 We will neither advise nor act on behalf of the client in legal proceedings involving companies whose

-securities are held in the client's account(s), including, but not limited to, the filing of "Proofs of Claim"
+securities are held in the client's account(s), including, but not limited to, the filing of "Proofs of Claim" in

-such notices in a timely manner.
+notices in a timely manner.

-You can instruct us to vote proxies according to particular criteria (for example, to always vote with
+You can instruct us to vote proxies according to particular criteria.
+These requests must be made in writing.

 As an advisory firm that has discretionary authority or client accounts, we are also required to disclose any